D1GQ/Minecraft-Animatic/README.md

 ## Overview

-Minecraft-Animatic is a powerful tool designed to streamline the process of exporting animations to Minecraft .json animation files.
+Minecraft-Animatic is a powerful tool designed to streamline the process of making animations for Minecraft.
 This versatile tool supports both glTF models and properly rigged models, offering a seamless integration for animators and developers in the Minecraft community.

 ## Why It's Useful